Skip to content

 With the addition of the 3rd party "Purge Cache" plugin by Scaramanga Agency, cache management is made even more flexible, allowing you to set longer TTLs for your content.

-You will either need LiteSpeed-powered hosting, or one of the following LiteSpeed server products in order to use LSCache:
+To use LSCache, you need either LiteSpeed-powered hosting or one of the following LiteSpeed server products:

 LSCache must be set up at the server level before it can be made available to any sites on the server.